Belkacem Lounes

-Belkacem Lounes (in Tifinagh: ⴱⴻⵍⴿⴰⵚⴻⵎ ⵍⵓⵏⴻⵙ; born 6 February 1955) is an Algerian Kabyle indigenous politician, economist and activist who was President of the World Amazigh Congress (also known as the CMA) during 2002 and 2011.
+Belkacem Lounes (Tamazight: Belqasem Lwennas, in Tifinagh: ⴱⴻⵍⴿⴰⵚⴻⵎ ⵍⵓⵏⴻⵙ; born 6 February 1955) is an Algerian Kabyle indigenous politician, economist and activist who served as president of the World Amazigh Congress (CMA) from 2002 to 2011 and later as its secretary general.
+In October 2025, he was again appointed secretary general of the organization.

 Political activism

 He is a critic of racism in Pan Arabism.
 He has been critical of Libya's dictator Muammar al-Gaddafi for belittling the Berber people and culture.

 On May 3, 2007, wrote an open letter to Libyan leader Mu'ammar Qaddafi in response to the latter's March 1 speech in which he denied the existence of a Berber or Amazigh people in North Africa.
 In his letter, dated April 10, Lounes protested Qaddafi's statements, saying that the 30 million Amazigh living today in North Africa cannot be ignored.
 He added that the Amazigh had played a central role in the fight against European colonialism, but that since independence they had been oppressed by the "internal colonialism" of pan-Arabism, which he labels an imperialist ideology.
 Lounes stated that it was archaic to consider diversity a danger, and calls on the North African governments to commit to democracy and human rights.
 He said: "There is no worse colonialism than that of the pan-Arabist clan that wants to dominate our people."

 In the 2010 French regional elections, he was elected a member of the Rhône-Alpes Regional Council as part of the Régions et Peuples Solidaires.
-In March 2016, he was appointed expert of the working group of the Commission on the Rights of Indigenous Peoples of Africa within the African Commission on Human and Peoples' Rights of the African Union.
+In February 2016, Lounes was appointed as an expert member of the African Commission on Human and Peoples' Rights Working Group on Indigenous Populations/Communities in Africa.
+His membership was subsequently renewed, including in 2020 when the group's mandate was expanded to include minority rights.

+Lounes has also worked on international initiatives concerning Indigenous languages.
+In March 2025, he was appointed one of the co-chairs of the Global Task Force for the International Decade of Indigenous Languages (2022–2032), representing Indigenous peoples' organizations from Africa.